-- 6.1 Training on human trafficking and domestic minor sex trafficking for law enforcement is statutorily mandated or authorized. - 6.2 Single party consent to audiotaping is permitted in law enforcement investigations. - Wiretapping is an available tool to investigate domestic minor sex trafficking and commercial 6.3 sexual exploitation of children (CSEC). - 6.4 Using a law enforcement decoy posing as a minor to investigate buying or selling of commercial sex acts is not a defense to soliciting, purchasing, or selling sex with a minor. - 6.5 Using the internet or electronic communications to investigate buyers and traffickers is a permissible investigative technique. - 6.6 State law requires reporting of missing children and recovered missing children.
+- 6.1 Training on human trafficking and domestic minor sex trafficking for law enforcement is statutorily mandated or authorized. - 6.2 Single party consent to audiotaping is permitted in law enforcement investigations. - 6.3 Wiretapping is an available tool to investigate domestic minor sex trafficking and commercial sexual exploitation of children (CSEC). - 6.4 Using a law enforcement decoy to investigate buying or selling commercial sex is not a defense to soliciting, purchasing, or selling sex with a minor. - 6.5 Using the internet or electronic communications to investigate buyers and traffickers is a permissible investigative technique. - 6.6 State law requires reporting of missing children and located missing children.